Monday, December 13, 2010

 Check out the massive fort walls and the one-of-a-kind triple moat.

-The picture below was taken behind the Gagan Mahal, where you can find exciting underground rooms and passages that seem straight out of Famous Five.
+The picture below was taken behind the Gagan Mahal, where you can

 Today's Deccan Herald has an article on Bidar that I wrote recently.
 A rather nice way to start the new year, I must say - having one of your articles published in the first week of January!